-Once you are comfortable thinking this way, it becomes much easier to transform your idea development from any place you start.
-However, you will want to generate a statement that includes all three key elements described above.
+Once you are comfortable thinking this way, it becomes much easier to start developing your idea into a concept.
+However, you need to generate a concept statement that includes all three key elements described above.
 This concept statement should incorporate a specific set of concept elements (characteristics) that enable the benefits to be achieved and demonstrate how your concept differs from competitors’ products.